Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     ![](media/lab1-10z.png)

-	> **Note:** If the status is displayed as "Unmapped", select the source column manually and confirm that the status updates to "Mapped".
+	> **Note:** If the status is displayed as **Unmapped**, select the source column manually and confirm that the status updates to **Mapped**.

 16. Select **Next**.

 17. Select **Refresh manually** and Click on **Publish**.

-    **Note:** It can take several minutes for your data to import into your table.
+    > **Note:** It can take several minutes for your data to import into your table.
 Don’t worry if you get a few errors, that is normal, and will not impact the rest of the course.

 19. Under **Visit columns and data** section, click on drop-down button **more** select the following, and click on **save**.